Expert Care for Your Hand, Wrist & Elbow

 Cara Lorentzen, M.D.

-Cara Lorentzen attended medical school at Wake Forest University and remained there to complete her residency in Orthopaedic Surgery.
-She specializes in Surgery of the Hand and Orthopaedic Surgery.
+Cara Lorentzen attended medical school at Wake Forest University and remained there to complete her residency in Orthopedic Surgery.
+She specializes in Surgery of the Hand and Orthopedic Surgery.

 Jayson C. Johnson, M.D.